M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 In the safe modes, the main factor limiting how low the power consumption can be decreased is the requirement to maintain the thermal balance of the spacecraft on a level that does not harm the spacecraft or their subsystems.
 The required power can be minimized, if the most temperature sensitive components are placed close to each other, and they are thermally well isolated from the environment.
 However, the tentative thermal modelling of the spacecraft does not enable detailed estimations of the power consumption in the safe modes during different mission phases.
 The detailed analysis of the power consumption in the safe modes will be performed in later mission design phases.

-The eclipse time of the SWO and the MFOs will cover approximately \SI{10}{\percent} of their orbital periods.
-The designed solar array power generation capacity is sufficient to charge the batteries of both types of spacecraft between eclipses while staying in nominal operation modes.
+The estimated maximum eclipse time during the mission is \qty{71}{\minute} for the SWO, and \qty{112}{\minute} for the MFOs.
+The designed solar array power generation capacity is sufficient to charge the batteries of both types of spacecraft between the eclipses while staying in nominal operation modes.
 Without accounting for Downlink Mode, power is produced with a margin of approximately \SI{50}{\percent} compared to the other nominal state modes.
-Accounting for the higher power consumption of Downlink Mode reduces the margin signifcantly, but battery capacity is sized to enable the downlink sessions required during the mission (see \autoref{sec:telemetry}).
+Accounting for the higher power consumption of Downlink Mode reduces the margin significantly, but battery capacity is sized to enable the downlink sessions required during the mission (see \autoref{sec:telemetry}).
 The batteries used for the SWO and each MFO are \SI{3000}{Wh} and \SI{1500}{Wh} silver-cadmium batteries respectively.
 If, for any reason, the power balance of any of the spacecraft would become compromised, the Sun Safe Mode can be initiated in order to save power while waiting for the batteries to recharge.